Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 4) Price Optimization –
    Implement data-driven pricing models that consider demand patterns, competitor pricing, and customer willingness to pay, ensuring competitive yet profitable pricing strategies.

-By integrating these 4 analytical approaches, we beliee that Sephora Products can be improved to another stage in term of individual personalization, customer loyalty, and increase in business profitability.
+By integrating these 4 analytical approaches, we believe that Sephora Products can be improved to another stage in term of individual personalization, customer loyalty, and increase in business profitability.

 ## Personal Objective